-Ensure quality, integrity and consistency for all participants in the sport of sailboat racing,
+Ensure safety, integrity and quality for all participants in the sport of sailboat racing

 Give back to the sport of sailing by volunteering and becoming a race official.
 You’ll run races, make umpire calls on the water, hear protests and redress requests in the jury room, and classify sailors to compete in disabled sailing events.

 Race Officials represent US Sailing on and off the race course.
 They are trained, certified and supported by US Sailing, and they have the resources of the organization at their disposal.